openvinotoolkit/open_model_zoo/models/public/ssd_mobilenet_v1_fpn_coco/ssd_mobilenet_v1_fpn_coco.md

 ### Original Model

 1. Classifier, name: `detection_classes`.
 Contains predicted bounding-boxes classes in range [1, 91].
-The model was trained on Microsoft\* COCO dataset version with [91 categories](../../../data/dataset_classes/coco_91cl_bkgr.txt) of object, 0 class is for background.
+The model was trained on Microsoft\* COCO dataset version with 91 categories of object, 0 class is for background.
+Mapping to class names provided in `<omz_dir>/data/dataset_classes/coco_91cl_bkgr.txt` file.
 2. Probability, name: `detection_scores`.
 Contains probability of detected bounding boxes.
 3. Detection box, name: `detection_boxes`.
 Contains detection-boxes coordinates in the following format: `[y_min, x_min, y_max, x_max]`, where(`x_min`, `y_min`) are coordinates of the top left corner, (`x_max`, `y_max`) are coordinates of the right bottom corner.Coordinates are rescaled to an input image size.
 4. Detections number, name: `num_detections`.
 Contains the number of predicted detection boxes.